-Fishing, Northern Ireland: EU, UK back to Brexit wrangling
+Divorced UK and EU head for new Brexit fight over N Ireland

-BRUSSELS (AP) — It was late on Christmas Eve last year when the European Union and Britain finally clinched a Brexit trade deal after years of wrangling, threats and missed deadlines to seal their divorce.
+BRUSSELS (AP) — It was late last Christmas Eve when the European Union and Britain finally clinched a Brexit trade deal after years of wrangling, threats and missed deadlines to seal their divorce.

 There was hope that now-separated Britain and the 27-nation bloc would sail their relationship toward calmer waters.

-Such was the bile and bad blood stirred up by the diplomatic brinkmanship and bitter divorce that, two months from another Christmas, insults of treachery and duplicitousness are flying again.

-“It was written in the stars from the start,” sighed Professor Hendrik Vos of Ghent University.
-“There were a lot of loose ends.
-Several issues that would invariably lead to problems, like fisheries and trade in Northern Ireland.”
+“I don’t think we could ever have a situation where we had another court deciding what the rules of the single market are,” he said.

+Frost repeated the U.K.’s threat to invoke Article 16, a clause allowing either side to suspend the agreement in exceptional circumstances.
+That would send already testy relations into a deep chill and could lead to a trade war between Britain and the bloc — one that would hurt the U.K. economy more than its much larger neighbor.

-It was the economically minute but symbolically charged subject of fish that held up a trade deal to the last minute.
-And fishing is also providing a wedge of division now.
+The economically tiny but symbolically charged subject of fish, which held up a trade deal to the final minute last year, is also stoking divisions now.

-This week France was rallying its EU partners for a joint stance and action if necessary if London wouldn’t grant more licenses for small French fishing boats to roam close to the U.K. crown dependencies of Jersey and Guernsey that hug France’s Normandy coast.
+France wants its EU partners to act as one if London wouldn’t grant more licenses for small French fishing boats to roam close to the U.K. crown dependencies of Jersey and Guernsey, just off France’s Normandy coast.

 In France’s parliament last week, Prime Minister Jean Castex accused Britain of reneging on its promise over fishing.

-“We see in the clearest way possible that Great Britain does not respect its own signature,” he said, adding that “all we want is that a given word is respected.”
+“We see in the clearest way possible that Great Britain does not respect its own signature,” he said.

 In a relationship where both sides often fall back on cliches about the other, Castex was harking back to the centuries-old French insult of “Perfidious Albion,” a nation that can never be trusted.

-His Europe Minister Clement Beaune added to this late Monday.
-“The European Union scrupulously implements the agreement it reached with the United Kingdom.
-We expect the same from Britain.”

-Across the English Channel, Brexit supporters in British politics and the media often depict a conniving EU, deeply hurt by the U.K.’s decision to leave, and doing its utmost to make Brexit less than a success by throwing up bureaucratic impediments.
+Across the English Channel, U.K. Brexit supporters often depict a conniving EU, hurt by Britain’s departure, doing its utmost to make Brexit less than a success by throwing up bureaucratic impediments.

-The schism has crystalized in the worsening fight over Northern Ireland, the only part of the U.K. to share a land border with an EU country.
-Under the most delicate and contentious part of the Brexit deal, Northern Ireland remains inside the EU’s single market for trade in goods, in order to avoid a hard border with EU member Ireland.

-That means customs and border checks must be conducted on some goods going to Northern Ireland from the rest of the U.K., despite the fact they are part of the same country.
+“The EU and we have got into a low equilibrium, (a) somewhat fractious relationship,” Frost conceded. “(It) need not always be like that, but … it takes two to fix it.”

 Jill Lawless reported from London.